 These goat milk shampoo bars have a generous helping of castor oil to promote a great lathering experience, along with a full amount of goat’s milk for an added creamy and luxurious feel.
-Shea (or mango) butter helps to slightly harden the finished bars while providing moisturizing properties for scalp and hair.
+Shea (or mango) butter helps to slightly harden the finished bars while providing moisturizing properties for the scalp and hair.
+Commercial shampoos pale in comparison to natural shampoos like this one.

-This recipe is one from Jan Berry’s new book, Simple Natural Soapmaking.
+This natural shampoo bar recipe is from Jan Berry’s new book, Simple Natural Soapmaking.

-Before making, you’ll first need to freeze the milk.
-To do so, weigh the amount of milk you need for the recipe directly into ice cube trays.
-Freeze until solid and store the cubes in freezer bags until you’re ready to make soap.
+Before making these shampoo bars, you’ll need to freeze the milk.
+To do so, weigh out the amount of milk you need for the recipe directly into ice cube trays.
+Freeze until solid, and store the cubes in freezer bags until you are ready to make the soap.

 Yield: 7 to 8 bars of soap (2.5 lbs/1.13 kg)